 If you have a boiler and radiators in the home to provide heat, make sure that they are properly maintained so that they can perform at their optimum efficiency.

 This means that less power is needed to produce the amount of heat that is needed.
 Bleed radiators and get boilers checked regularly.
 Line the walls behind radiators with tin foil so that more heat can reflect out into the room.
 Use a timer so that your central heating can turn off when you are not in the house to save energy in winter.

 4· Insulating Your Home

 Keeping out the draughts can be done via a few methods.
-Start small by lining curtains and blinds and using draught excluders to provide a thicker layer of insulation against any colds air that might come in through cracks and gaps in your windows and doors.
+Start small by lining curtains and blinds and using draught excluders to provide a thicker layer of insulation against any cold air that might come in through cracks and gaps in your windows and doors.
 Fit carpets and rugs to wooden floors to add cosiness underfoot/ Do a thorough check of your home to see if there are any places where cold air could be getting in.
-Don’t forget to lag your pipes to avoid a catastrophic water burst, which can cause damage, as well as increase energy costs.
+Don’t forget to lag your pipes to avoid a catastrophic water burst, which can cause damage and increase energy costs.
 Is your attic properly insulated?
 Now is the time to check.

 5· Wising Up With The Washing

 Although colder temperatures have us reach for the tumble dryer or electric clothes. airer, a little pre-planning can help us keep costs and energy use associated with keeping clean much lower.
 Allow dishes and clothes to air dry – it might take a little longer, but it can really help to save energy in winter.